 Stop your old StorReduce server instance if it was still running.

 In the S3 Management Console, go to your S3 bucket and manually delete the object called “StorReduce-Owner-Stamp”.
 This object identifies the StorReduce server that owns the data in the bucket.
 After you have done this, the next server to access the bucket will take ownership of the data.
 Be careful not to delete any other object from the bucket or you may delete some or all of your data.

-Finish configuring your new server with the bucket name and hostname as described in the Quick Start Guide, then save your settings and restart.
+Finish configuring your new server with the bucket name and hostname as described in the Getting Started Guide, then save your settings and restart.